Some days are intolerable, and I struggle to keep my head above water.

 When the thoughts are more potent than your willingness to see them as what they are, fake, they can take you into a dark tunnel.
 Feed your mind with encouraging words from a good book or the Word of God before you spiral into a never-ending rollercoaster ride.

 This thought will subside when the sun is out, and you get to resume life.
 If you can not find your way back to reality, seek help before it is too late.
-Decisions made during these trial times could be irrevocable.
+Determinations made during these trial times could be irrevocable.
 Speak to that thought with authority and keep them under your feet.
-They are not more powerful than the Spirit that lives inside you.
+They are not more influential than the Spirit that lives inside you.

 Call to the Lord in prayer, and don’t give up hope.
 These hard times will not last forever.
 Christ died to assure that in Him, you are victorious.
 Claim your victory and shut down confusion and doubt now.